 Thanks to the general contracts concluded by ADAGP, the TV and VOD rights are paid to you upon simple reporting on your part.

-For advertising or broadcasting abroad, communication agencies or producers must request a license via the online application form.
+For advertising or broadcasting abroad, communication agencies or producers must request a licence via the online application form.

 Your rights will then be calculated and invoiced according to the scale of royalties.